This is the character sheet for Glitter Force.

-- Elemental Punch: Delivers a fiery punch towards the camera at the very beginning of her variation of the ending credits.
+- Elemental Punch: Delivers a fiery punch towards the camera at the very beginning in her variation of the ending credits.
 She even use her Sunny Fire to pull this off on Kage in the All Stars New Stage 2 movie.

 - Everyone Can See It: Played for Laughs at her expense in episode 36 about her and Brian.
 Miyuki and Yayoi are quick to call her out on this and they even give advice to promote a Relationship Upgrade.
 Akane's response?

 - Expy: Partial one for Rin Natsuki, from her color, cooking skills and element.

 - Feminine Women Can Cook: Averted; despite being rather tomboyish, she's a good cook since her family runs an okonomiyaki restaurant.

 - Fiery Redhead: Akane is very passionate and pumped up, suiting her red/orange color scheme.